loclink/loclink/readme.md

 I am a programmer from China.
-The front -end development is not only my job, but also part of my life.
+The front-end development is not only my job, but also part of my life.

 **Loclink** is my net name.
-Its meaning is: **My every line of code, I keep a close link**.
+Its meaning is: **My every line of code, I have maintained close link**.

 I like programming very much, and the birth of new technologies will make me very excited.